bighippoman/gemini-blog-build/README.md

     -   `--output <dir>`: Specify the output directory (overrides `blog.config.json`).
     -   `--watch`: Enable watch mode.
     -   `--github-pages`: Prepare for GitHub Pages deployment.
+    -   `--clean`: Clean the output directory before building.
+    -   `--serve`: Start a local development server to preview the blog.
 -   **Interactive CLI Setup Wizard**: Run `blog-build init` for a guided setup of your blog, including title, output directory, and template choice.
+-   **Tag/Category Pages**: Automatically generates dedicated HTML pages for each unique tag found in post frontmatter.
+-   **Search Index Generation**: Creates a `search-index.json` file in the output directory for client-side search implementations.
+-   **Incremental Builds**: Only re-processes changed Markdown files, significantly speeding up subsequent builds.
+-   **Draft Posts**: Exclude posts from the final build by adding `draft: true` to their frontmatter.

 ## Installation